trickv/trick.vanstaveren.us_jekyll/wiki/Home.md

 there somewhere!

 Curious as to what I've been up to lately?
 Looking for a boring read?
 Want to see my bicycle?
-Read [my log](http://trick.vanstaveren.us/wp/).
+Check out:
 <rss><http://trick.vanstaveren.us/wp/?feed=rss2%7Cshort%7Cmax=5%7Ccharset=UTF-8></rss>